MNgremmadji/MNgremmadji/README.md

 # My Interests
 My main interests are machine learning, deep learning and natural language processing.
 I plan to build artificial intelligence systems for solving real-world.
 I have learned a lot of stuffs by myself.
-Feel free to reach out if you think I am a good asset for your project.
+Feel free to reach out to me if you think I am a good asset for your project.

 # Programming Languages